Software Support & Maintenance

 Adaptive

-Keeping the system compatible with its environment.
-PHP releases a new version.
+Keeping the system compatible with the world around it.
+PHP releases a new version roughly once a year and supports each one for about two.
 A payment provider updates their API.
 A browser drops support for a feature you rely on.
-Adaptive maintenance ensures your application continues to work as the technology landscape shifts around it.
+Adaptive maintenance keeps your application working as everything underneath it moves on.

 Perfective